The Challenge

 A trailblazer and glass ceiling breaker, Marin Alsop has achieved numerous firsts for female conductors:

-- First woman to become
+- First woman to become:

 - Music Director of a major American orchestra (Baltimore Symphony Orchestra),